My introduction to S. T. Georgiou came via his most recent book:

 Throw it onto the junk heap, he said,

-a wildflower.
-One of his friends back in college was Bob Giroux—later he helped found the publishing company Farrar, Straus and Giroux—but Giroux never really wrote to him about his poetry.
+And Lax was a wildflower.
+One of his friends in college was Bob Giroux—of Farrar, Straus and Giroux—but Giroux never wrote to him about his poetry.
 I guess he didn’t dig it.
-But Giroux published Merton’s autobiography The Seven Storey Mountain
+But he published Merton’s autobiography, The Seven Storey Mountain

 , the book that made Merton famous.
 I think Lax was on another kind of journey.